apache/flink/docs/setup/config.md

 - `high-availability.zookeeper.storageDir`: Required for HA.
 Directory for storing JobManager metadata; this is persisted in the state backend and only a pointer to this state is stored in ZooKeeper.
 Exactly like the checkpoint directory it must be accessible from the JobManager and a local filesystem should only be used for local deployments.
 Previously this key was named `recovery.zookeeper.storageDir`.

-- `blob.storage.directory`: Directory for storing blobs (such as user jar's) on the TaskManagers.
+- `blob.storage.directory`: Directory for storing blobs (such as user JARs) on the TaskManagers.

-- `blob.server.port`: Port definition for the blob server (serving user jar's) on the Taskmanagers.
+- `blob.server.port`: Port definition for the blob server (serving user JARs) on the TaskManagers.
 By default the port is set to 0, which means that the operating system is picking an ephemeral port.
 Flink also accepts a list of ports ("50100,50101"), ranges ("50100-50200") or a combination of both.
 It is recommended to set a range of ports to avoid collisions when multiple JobManagers are running on the same machine.

 - `blob.service.ssl.enabled`: Flag to enable ssl for the blob client/server communication.
 This is applicable only when the global ssl flag security.ssl.enabled is set to true (DEFAULT: true).

-- `restart-strategy`: Default restart strategy to use in case that no restart strategy has been specified for the submitted job.
+- `restart-strategy`: Default [restart strategy]({{site.baseurl}}/dev/restart_strategies.html) to use in case no restart strategy has been specified for the job.
-Currently, it can be chosen from fixed delay restart strategy, failure rate restart strategy or no restart strategy.
+The options are:
-To use the fixed delay strategy you have to specify "fixed-delay".
+    - fixed delay strategy: "fixed-delay".
-To use the failure rate strategy you have to specify "failure-rate".
+    - failure rate strategy: "failure-rate".
-To turn the restart behaviour off you have to specify "none".
+    - no restarts: "none"

-Default value "none".
+    Default value is "none" unless checkpointing is enabled for the job in which case the default is "fixed-delay".

 - `restart-strategy.fixed-delay.attempts`: Number of restart attempts, used if the default restart strategy is set to "fixed-delay".
-Default value is 1.
+Default value is 1, unless "fixed-delay" was activated by enabling checkpoints, in which case the default is `Integer.MAX_VALUE`.

 - `restart-strategy.fixed-delay.delay`: Delay between restart attempts, used if the default restart strategy is set to "fixed-delay".
-Default value is the `akka.ask.timeout`.
+Default value is the `akka.ask.timeout`, unless "fixed-delay" was activated by enabling checkpoints, in which case the default is 10s.

 - `restart-strategy.failure-rate.max-failures-per-interval`: Maximum number of restarts in given time interval before failing a job in "failure-rate" strategy.
 Default value is 1.